Garland, Texas Therapists

 Find a therapist in Garland, Texas that meets your needs.
 Browse our comprehensive list of affordable and licensed therapists in Garland to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

 Guide to Mental Health Resources in Garland, Texas

 Garland, Texas is located primarily in Dallas County and comprises part of the Dallas-Fort Worth Metroplex.
 It has a population of 226,876 as of the 2010 census which makes it the 12th largest city in Texas and the 87th most-populous city in the United States.
 Historically, Garland has benefited from low poverty rates amongst its residents with a range of industries supporting the city’s economy.
 These include electronics manufacturing, steel fabrication, hat manufacturing, dairy production, and food processing.
 It has since grown to house one of the largest data centers in the country.
 Yet, with these positive features of the city, this does not mean that the city of Garland or its residents are immune to the rising problem of mental health issues that seem to be increasing among all populations.

 Access to Mental Health Services

-Like many other cities that are dealing with the challenges of a rising rate of mental illness among its population, Garland is lagging behind in the ability to keep up with the need for these services.
-According to data of the Dallas area, Garland has an estimated 121 mental health professionals for every 100,000 people.
+Like many other cities that are dealing with the challenges of a rising rate of mental illness among its population, Garland is lagging in its ability to keep up with the need for these services.
+According to data from the Dallas area, Garland has an estimated 585 mental health professionals for every 100,000 people.

-If you are dealing with mental health issues that include depression, anxiety, or other conditions that are having a negative impact on your life you may want to reach out for help.
+If you are dealing with mental health issues that include depression, anxiety, or other conditions that are hurting your life you may want to reach out for help.
 If you are at this point, we want to help you in your search for a Garland mental health professional or therapist.
-We can connect you with professionals that may be able to provide you assistance and work with you to gain control of your life again.
+We can connect you with professionals who may be able to provide you with assistance and work with you to gain control of your life again.